sigp/lighthouse/book/src/api-lighthouse.md

 [comment]: <> (Tested that it needs the flag `--validator-monitor-auto` to return the output, hence added the content)

 ### `/lighthouse/ui/validator_metrics`
 Re-exposes certain metrics from the validator monitor to the HTTP API.
 This API requires that the beacon node to have the flag `--validator-monitor-auto`.
-This API will only return metrics for the validators currently being monitored and present in the POST data, or the valare running in the validator client.
+This API will only return metrics for the validators currently being monitored and present in the POST data, or the validators running in the validator client.
 ```bash
 curl -X POST "http://localhost:5052/lighthouse/ui/validator_metrics" -d '{"indices": [12345]}' -H "Content-Type: application/json" | jq
 ```